 Teachers can also support students with Dyscalculia by making accommodations in the classroom such as:

 Tutoring with a specialist educator may also be needed to support your child’s classroom teaching.

 For many parents and carers, helping children with maths at home can be daunting because they haven’t taken maths classes in a while and there are new methods of teaching.
 Thankfully, there are a number of fun and simple activities to support children with Dyscalculia at home.

-At home you can support your child’s mathematics by:
+You can support your child’s mathematics skills by:

-Learning Links offers a range of services that can help children with dyscalculia.
+Learning Links offers a range of services that can help children showing signs of Dyscalculia.

 In our free monthly eNewsletter you’ll receive interesting articles on education and learning, tips for supporting children, our latest service offerings and programs, news, events and volunteer opportunities.